JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 You should get `401 Unauthorized` with redirect to the Entra ID login.

-When you try to run that process in your browser, you should get to this error page:
+When you _try to run the login process in your browser_, you should end up into this error page:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/autherror.png" %}

-If you use browser developer tools and analyze the flow, everything looks good.
+But if you try to use browser developer tools and analyze the flow, everything looks good from that perspective.

 Let's analyze our Application Gateway firewall logs: